Thomas Chatterton Manuscript Project

 A big Thank You to The Johns Hopkins University Sheridan Libraries for sharing so many Chatterton editions, including Herbert Croft’s A Letter from Denmark : Click title page to view the book.

-Croft and his Biography of Chatterton
+The Missing Biography of Chatterton

 However, Croft missed whatever deadline he was working to and, as a result, Kippis finally lost patience and gave the job to George Gregory.
+Or, is it possible he was put off by a somewhat disparaging reply to his enquiry, which appeared in the 1783, February edition of the magazine, on p.144 : View below or online

 The Preface to Biographia Britannica, vol 3, 1784, where Chatterton had to be given a special mention due to Croft failing to meet his deadline.
+Surely time is running out for Herbert Croft!

 Chatterton, thanks to Croft's failure, lost his illustrious and fortunate position next to Chaucer in the 1784 edition, (see above), and had to wait five years before he achieved the ultimate claim to fame of being recorded for all time in the 1789, 4th volume, of Biographia Britannica; and this was not Croft's version of Chatterton's Life and Works but, instead, George Gregory stepped in to complete the task : View